| Area | Details |

 Contact us by email

-Looking to acquire an E2 Visa?
+Looking to acquire an E-2 Visa?

-We are known for our creative solutions that obtain "impossible" visas, we solve the most complex immigration problems for businesses, investors, individuals, and families.
+We are known for our creative solutions that obtain "impossible" visas.
+We solve the most complex immigration problems for businesses, investors, individuals, and families.

-E2 Visa Immigration lawyer near meSeveral lawyers told me I would not be able to get a TN visa.
+E-2 Visa Immigration lawyer near meSeveral lawyers told me I would not be able to get a TN visa.
 Two weeks after contacting Davies & Associates I was working in New York, visa in hand.

-Individual seeking 'Impossible' TN VisaD&A was very detail-oriented and was very thorough in what they did” L1 Visa Client.
-There was a lot of work on my case and worked on it 24/7 and was very patient answering all my questions.
+Individual seeking 'Impossible' TN VisaD&A was very detail-oriented and very thorough in what they did.
+They worked on my case 24/7 and were very patient in answering all my questions.

-E2 Visa ClientMy case felt complex but D&A managed the whole process carefully and helped me move seamlessly from one stage to the next.
+E-2 Visa ClientMy case felt complex but D&A managed the whole process carefully and helped me move seamlessly from one stage to the next.

-E2 + CBI ClientD&A was my guiding light through the entire EB5 Process.
+E2 + CBI ClientD&A was my guiding light through the entire EB-5 process.

-EB5 Visa ClientI would definitely be a big advocate for the rest of my life for anyone wanting to explore the Grenada Citizenship by Investment Programme leading to the E2 Visa.
-The most important thing is a good team behind you.. with Davies & Associates you’re in safe hands… you need someone who can give you all the support at the ground level and, again, you are well take care of by D&A. The people are really warm, very helpful and quite openminded when it comes to business… Not to mention as a passport it’s great from a travel perspective…It’s just 4/5 hours from New York.
+EB-5 Visa ClientI would definitely be a big advocate for the rest of my life for anyone wanting to explore the Grenada Citizenship by Investment Programme leading to the E-2 visa.
+The most important thing is a good team behind you.
+With Davies & Associates, you're in safe hands... you need someone who can support you on the ground and, again, you are well taken care of by D&A. The people are really warm, very helpful and quite open-minded when it comes to business...
+Not to mention as a passport it's great from a travel perspective...
+It's just 4 to 5 hours from New York.

-Grenada CBI + E2 Visa ClientThe entire process of getting an EB5 visa is handled in a professional way by Mark Davies and his team.
-EB5 is a wonderful option for anyone considering moving to the United States if you have the means.
-I was hoping to use the H1B route for my children, but it became unreliable and so I looked to the EB5 Visa instead.
+Grenada CBI + E2 Visa ClientThe entire process of getting an EB-5 visa is handled in a professional way by Mark Davies and his team.
+EB-5 is a wonderful option for anyone considering moving to the United States if you have the means.
+I was hoping to use the H-1B route for my children, but it became unreliable and so I looked to the EB-5 visa instead.
 It is great for anyone who has the resources.
 Mark gives you the first meetings himself which gives you great comfort.
 Both Mark and Sanjay are abundantly available and I even had the pleasure of hosting them at my house.

-Parent of 2 EB5 Visa HoldersI'm in a process of extending my L1 visa.
-I submitted a few questions regarding my case and he contacted me back almost immediately both by e-mail and telephone.
-Unlike other attorneys I met before, he gave me the impression of knowing from the top of his head what kind of visa I have, and what actions had to be taken to extend it.
+Parent of 2 EB-5 visa holdersI'm in the process of extending my L-1 visa.
+I submitted a few questions regarding my case, and he contacted me back almost immediately, both by email and telephone.
+Unlike other attorneys I met before, he gave me the impression of knowing off the top of his head what kind of visa I have, and what actions had to be taken to extend it.
 He is very thorough and clear regarding the process and what to expect in terms of timelines and issues that may arise.
 He is constantly in contact, so you definitely know he's working on your case.

-L1B Visa HolderMark Davies is a joy to work with.
+L-1B Visa HolderMark Davies is a joy to work with.
 His extensive knowledge, speedy response and attentive service took away all my fears of dealing with immigration and visa applications.
 He is very generous with his time in explaining every step along the way and I have already and will in the future recommend him to anybody who is looking for an immigration lawyer.

 E2 Visa for Small Professional Business With International OfficesDavies & Associates assisted us with an immigration emergency involving my brother's fiancée who was outside the United States.
 They assisted us in a highly professional manner, working with the relevant US embassy, US immigration and the governments of two other countries.
 As a result of their efforts the individual involved is now working in the United States.
 While their knowledge of the law is exemplary what really distinguishes this firm and attorney Davies from any other firm we have worked with is their dedication to customer service and their unrivaled level of professionalism.